 - Your favorite coffee cup or mug

 How to Heat Cold Brew Coffee

-There are several different heating methods for a coffee lover to heat their cold brew, and most of them don’t involve chemistry equipment or sorcery!
+There are several ways for a coffee lover to heat their cold brew, and most don’t involve chemistry equipment or sorcery!

 Add Hot Water